muraliranjith/machinepack-mysql/README.md

   machinepack-mysql
 </h1>

-Structured Node.js bindings for MySQL.
+Structured Node.js bindings for MySQL..

 > See https://github.com/node-machine/driver-interface for more background information about this package.